aburrou2/burroughs-portfolio/dataviz2.md

 <iframe src="https://data.oecd.org/chart/6XVM" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6XVM" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>

-## Image 2: Flourish Data Visualization 1
+## Image 2: Flourish Grid of Line Charts

 Below is a graphic from the Tool Flourish that uses the same data as  Image 1.
 The time period for this graphic spans from 1995 - 2021.
 Data for each country is presented when available and not every country is shown for the entire time period.
 The image below looks at time completely differently than Image 1.
 One key observation with the image below is that Debt-to-GDP ratio varies throughout the world.
 It is not just countries on one continent that have high (or low) Debt-to-GDP ratios.
 There is a lot going on in this graphic which is why the title is simple.
 The varying ratios are the most apparent initial observation.
 Because of this, I made them the focus of the title.
 Drawing attention to specific countries or regions would require too much thinking/searching for a viewer.